davidcarlisle/ll/about.md

 title: About
 ---

+It's easier to add information than it is to decide that information is no longer needed: questions are therefore not deleted but are "retired" (removed from the main index) over time.

 The learnlatex.org site is aimed at providing a basic introduction to LaTeX.
 To make the material accessible, it is broken down into a series of small lessons.
 The demonstration files provided are also hosted on-line to let new users get